 Review of the Album From Enslavement to Obliteration by British Death Metal Band Napalm Death

 What is the Meaning Behind the Album's Title?
-The Best Educated Guess
+My Best Educated Guess

 From Enslavement to Obliteration is the second studio album by British death metal band Napalm Death and it was released in 1988 just one year after their debut album called Scum.
 The album’s title when I analyze it is referring to the fact that in Western countries, some people become wage slaves and stuck in this system of free market capitalism until their hard work does not pay off but instead it makes them sicker than before.
 Their body eventually breaks down and they become obliterated by the pressures of modern life.

 Lee Dorrian, Former Vocalist of the Band Napalm Death

 The Similarities Between This Album and the 1987 Album Called Scum